MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$filter.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `$filter` operator is used to filter elements from an array based on a specified condition.
-This operator is particularly useful when you need to manipulate or retrieve specific array elements within documents.
+This operator is useful when you need to manipulate or retrieve specific array elements within documents.

 ## Syntax